Faoost/extrawest-test-vk/README.md

 ## Swagger

-Starthe project, swagger endpoint locally will be http://localhost:3000/api
+Start the project, swagger endpoint locally will be http://localhost:3000/api